-My dear brothers and sisters in Christ:

-As Bishop of the Diocese of Springfield in Illinois, it is a privilege for me to celebrate and preach at this Mass with you today.
+Father Brey, my dear brothers and sisters in Christ, as Bishop of the Diocese of Springfield in Illinois, it is a privilege for me to celebrate and preach at this Mass with you today.
 Usually when a bishop comes to a parish, it is a special occasion, like administering the Sacrament of Confirmation, celebrating a parish jubilee, or installing a new pastor.

 I am not here for any of those reasons today.
 I am here for a regular Sunday Mass because I want at some time to visit every parish in our diocese, in order to get to know the people and the places that make up our Catholic community in central Illinois.

 What does a bishop look for when he comes to a parish?
 Well, I didn't come to see if the floors were cleaned and the pews were polished!
 I take my cue from the Gospel passage where Jesus asks, "When the Son of Man comes, will He find faith on the earth?"
 (Luke 18:8).

-First and foremost, when a bishop comes to a parish, he looks for the presence of the Catholic faith, to see whether it is strong and vibrant, whether it is growing, and if the conditions are present for its continued growth in the future.
+First and foremost, when a bishop comes to a parish, he looks for the presence of the

+Catholic faith, to see whether it is strong and vibrant, whether it is growing, and if the conditions are present for its continued growth in the future.

 At the same time, a pastoral visit is not just a time for a bishop to see the parish, but also for the parish to see the bishop.
 The Church is all about relationships.
-As the three persons of the Trinity are an intimate communion of Father, Son and Spirit in relationship to each other, the Church exists as a communion in relationship to God and in relation to each other, the People of God, the Body of Christ.
+As the three persons of the Trinity - which we celebrate today in a particular way - are an intimate communion of Father, Son and Spirit in relationship to each other, the Church exists as a communion in relationship to God and in relation to each other, the People of God, the Body of Christ.
 As a bishop, I have a special relationship with you, and you have a special relationship with me, and one of my roles is to bridge the relationship between you and the Pope and the rest of the universal Church, so that we may all be one in Christ's Body, into which we have been incorporated by the grace of Baptism.

-But this "special relationship" brought about in the saving waters is not just about recognizing each other's faces and knowing one another's names and titles.
-In the Church, we call this relationship a communio, that is, the communion of those belonging to the Body of Christ, the Church, which the Second Vatican Council, in the Dogmatic Constitution on the
+But this "special relationship" brought about in the saving waters of baptism is not just about recognizing each other's faces and knowing one another's names and titles.
+In the Church, we call this relationship a communio, that is, the communion of those belonging to the Body of Christ, the Church, which the Second Vatican Council, in the Dogmatic

-Church, Lumen Gentium (14), describes as follows: "Fully incorporated into the Church are those who, possessing the Spirit of Christ, accept all the means of salvation given to the Church together with her entire organization, and . . . are joined in the visible structure of the Church of Christ, who rules her through the Supreme Pontiff and the bishops."
-Thus, to remain in this authentic communio, we can never see ourselves as somehow "independent" or act apart from the universal Church or even the local diocese, or else we cease to be truly Catholic.
+Constitution on the Church, Lumen Gentium (14), describes as follows: "Fully incorporated into the Church are those who, possessing the Spirit of Christ, accept all the means of salvation given to the Church together with her entire organization, and who - by the bonds constituted by the profession of faith, the sacraments, ecclesial government, and communities - are joined in the visible structure of the Church of Christ, who rules her through the Supreme Pontiff and the bishops."
+Thus, to remain in this authentic communio, ourselves somehow we can never see "independent," nor can we act apart from the universal Church or even the local Church, or else we cease to be truly Catholic.